mlabs-haskell/catalyst-funded-projects/Fund9/Plutarch v2/README.md

 ## Progress Report

+### December 2022

+This month, Plutarch v2 development milestones include:

+* Updating Plutarch Nix
+* Nix backend output
+* Consideration given to overloading the lambda expression
+* Work towards removing `pletFields`

+`pletFields` return bound field types, effectively a heterogenous Haskell list where only the used bindings are extracted and  "paid for" in terms of computing resources.
+Considering the Plutarch learning curve, they have been burdensome and their use is not particularly idiomatic.

+Perhaps a more pressing update involves backend output, namely nix language output.
+This addresses one of the main use cases for Plutarch, ergonomics and auditing.
+Our Fund9 proposal focused on adding functionality relevant to auditors and other ecosystem participants, and this is a major step in that direction.

+Finally, a modest update involves Liqwid, a partner who helped launch the Plutarch project.
+An issue was merged that made a type export more versatile and easier to incorporate into their project.

 ### November 2022

 Plutarch v2.0 was ramped-up since receiving funding early this month.
 However, prior to that a final release of Plutarch v1 was merged.
 This release reflected recent changes to Plutus and fixed several code-quality issues as well as improving ergonomics.
 Also: